Specifications

 V40 MAX becomes much easier to judge once it is forced into the same room as 030S, 8BitCADE XL, and A10 Mini.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 V40 MAX leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.